jadongao/starter-hugo-academic/content/project/assembling-bookshelf/index.md

 #slides: example
 ---

-Assembling bookshelf
+Assembling bookshelf,

-Repairing the igniter of the cooker
+Repairing the igniter of the cooker,

-Repairing the desk lamp
+Repairing the desk lamp,

 Repairing the mobile phone charger